 Jonathan Carr’s Bedford Park

-Over a decade of research by local historian Dr David Budworth has gone into this book about Jonathan Carr and the development of the first garden suburb.
+Over a decade of research by Dr David Budworth, local historian and the Society’s Historical Adviser, has gone into this book about Jonathan Carr and the development of the first garden suburb.
 The first part is a very readable narrative, while the second tabulates references – compiled from the Middlesex Deeds Register and local government records – so you can check the history of an individual property.

 It is a hardback, illustrated by photographs and two specially-drawn maps, one showing the boundaries of the various pieces of land over which Carr acquired various rights, the other showing the houses which can be attributed to him.

 David says: “I have documented the history in more detail and, I hope, with more accuracy, than has been done before.”

 Bedford Park Pictures from the Past

 This is a compilation of photographs, drawings, paintings, maps and postcards dating from the first garden suburb’s earliest days to the mid-20th century.
 Put together by the Society’s Historical Adviser Dr David Budworth and former committee member Sandra Grant, it includes buildings, street scenes and interiors as well as some of the early residents.
 Extensive captions explain the history and background to each image.

 The earliest are photos taken in 1878 – just three years after Jonathan Carr began his development near Turnham Green station – by Bedford Lemere, an eminent Victorian photographic company.
 The latest were taken in the 1960s when many houses were divided into flats or bedsits.

 You can order copies by sending details of your order together with a cheque made out to The Bedford Park Society, to: